fengalin/media-toc/README.md

 Dependencies are handled by [Cargo](http://doc.crates.io/).
 You will need the following packages installed on your OS:

-A workaround is needed at the moment, take a look at the comment in [Cago.toml](https://github.com/fengalin/media-toc/blob/master/Cargo.toml).

 ### Fedora
 ```
 $ sudo dnf install gtk3-devel glib2-devel ffmpeg-devel